krzema12/snakeyaml-engine-kmp/CONTRIBUTE.md

 ![](doc/YAML-streams.drawio.png)

-Composer delivers also Stream of Nodes (because there may be more than one document in the YAML stream, but for simplification the diagram shows only one Node graph)
+Composer delivers also Stream of Nodes (because there may be more than one document in the YAML stream, but for simplification the diagram mentions only one Node graph)

 ## Testing